JeremyMet/Binary_Field/README.md

 # Binary_Field

-The project includes several classes
+The project includes several classes.
 1. GF2 : Allows to perform polynomial/finite field arithmetics in characteristic 2.
 2. Binary_Matrix : Allows to perform matrix arithmetic in characteristic 2.
 3. Berlekamp : Allows to factorize binary polynomial thanks to the Berlekamp algorithm.